meilisearch/documentation/reference/errors/error_codes.md

 ## `missing_task_filters`

 The [cancel tasks](/reference/api/tasks.md#cancel-tasks) endpoint requires one of the available [path parameters](/reference/api/tasks.md#path-parameters-2).
-This error prevents users from accidentally cancelling all `enqueued` and `processing` tasks.
+This error prevents users from accidentally canceling all `enqueued` and `processing` tasks.

 ## `missing_parameter`